 The sign’s name originates from the Rābiʿa al-ʿAdawiyya Square and the adjacent eponymous mosque, famously known for a number of high-profile funerals because of its close proximity to the Cairo cemetery.
-Both places are located on the northern edge of Naṣr City district in the eastern part of the capital.
+Both places are located on the northern edge of the Naṣr City district in the eastern part of the Egyptian capital.
 Both landmarks were named after the 8th century Muslim ascetic and poet Rābiʿa al-ʿAdawiyya al-Qaysiyya.
 Born and raised in al-Baṣra, she was most famously known for her virtue, piety and devotion to God.
-Her name is the feminine version of the ordinal number four (Rābiʿ).
+Since she was the fourth daughter, her name is actually the feminine version of the ordinal number four (rābiʿ).

 Düzce in the eponymous northwestern Turkish province has erected a statue of the Rābiʿa sign in June 2017.
 Mayor Mehmet Keleş (AKP) argued that Turkey needed a symbol after the failed coup that shook the country in 2016.
 The text under the statue reads: “One homeland, one flag, one nation, one state.”
 In an unexpected clash of symbols, local members of the Grey Wolves criticized the statue, arguing that the Rābiʿa sign is a Muslim Brotherhood symbol being imposed on the Turks.
-They claim that the grey wolf is their national symbol, later covering the statue with their flag.
+They claim that the grey wolf is their national symbol, covering the statue with their own flag.

-For more examples, please visit this thread on my Twitter.
+For examples and pictures, please visit this board on my Pinterest.